Juke (football move)

-A juke is a move in most forms of American football used to evade a tackler by deception, and thus without need of a stiff arm.
+A juke is a move in gridiron football used to evade a tackler by deception, and thus without need of a stiff arm.
 It can also be called sidestepping.

 A typical juke involves a ball-carrier faking as if he will run one way, then planting his foot and running the opposite.
 When this is done against the flow of play, it is called a cutback.

 Spin move

 One variation on the common juke is a spin move.